Contents:

 Do not open phishing emails pretending to be from Microsoft

 Now that the Microsoft data breach incident has been made public, it will be a great time for malicious actors to start sending email phishing campaigns.
-They may try trick you into entering your Microsoft credentials so you can “reset” them afterward.
+They may try to trick you into entering your Microsoft credentials so you can “reset” them afterward.
 In the past, we spotted a Microsoft phishing campaign that targeted Office365 users, with pages masquerading as official Microsoft and OneDrive pages.

 In short, do not open these emails or click on the malicious links and you’ll be safe.
-And if you’d like to add an extra layer of safety in your organization, give our DNS filtering solution, Heimdal™ Threat Prevention, a try.
+And if you’d like to add an extra layer of safety to your organization, give our DNS filtering solution, Heimdal™ Threat Prevention, a try.

 If you want to learn more about phishing (and spear-phishing, in particular) you may want to go through our complete guide.
 At the same time, here you can find out all you need to know about how social engineering tactics work.